 One noteworthy musician would agree.
 Ravi Coltrane, in the mid-’90s a young arrival on the jazz scene, was actively dodging a number of generous offers to record an album of his father’s music.

 “A lot of guys came after me, all with dollar signs in their eyes,” he says.
 “I had dinner with Bob a few times and he’d always bring it up, but with him it was different.
 He’d say ‘Come on-it’ll be neat.’
 I’m sure he was thinking of the sales too, but with him there was this sense of fun-that it’d really be an enjoyable project.”

 Of the many who steered Impulse through its four decades, it is arguably the union of Thiele and Coltrane-the confluence of their respective spirits and contributions-that crystallizes what made the label so daring and enduring.
 Impulse may have been the “House That Trane Built,” but according to Dan Morgenstern, it was Thiele who followed his intuition and allowed it to happen.

 “I mean, he didn’t try to tell Trane what to do.
 I don’t think he could have because basically I don’t think he had any idea of what Coltrane really was doing.
 But he had enough sense to let him do what he was doing, to package it and promote it.
 He deserves a lot of credit for that.”

 Thank you to Bob Golden, Creed Taylor and Steve Backer for their input and images.

-Ashley Kahn is author of the forthcoming A Love Supreme: The Story of John Coltrane’s Signature Album and Kind of Blue: The Making of the Miles Davis Masterpiece.
+Ashley Kahn is author of A Love Supreme: The Story of John Coltrane’s Signature Album and Kind of Blue: The Making of the Miles Davis Masterpiece.
 He lives in New Jersey and is considering a permanent wardrobe change to orange-and-black to assure a lengthy stay on this planet.